1stofhername/phase_3_front_end/README.md

 # Phase 3 Front End Working Title

 The purpose of this project is to disrupt the toxic cycle of social media and provide users a space to have safe and beneficial interactions with others online without subjecting themselves to online abuse.
-It uses Reactjs, Ruby, Sinatra, and SQLite3.
+It uses Reactjs, Ruby, Active Record, Sinatra, and SQLite3.

 ## Available Scripts